MartinVondrak/billing-yard/README.md

 ```

 * **invoice_number** - a unique identifier of the invoice
-    * completely up to you, but keep in mind local policies from governmane
+    * completely up to you, but keep in mind local policies from government
 * **issue_date** - the date of issue of the invoice
     * optional, if not set current date is used
 * **due_date** - the last day, when the invoice must be paid